This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Forest Ecosystems”.

 d) By oxidation

 Explanation: Forest release water vapor by transpiration which increases humidity.
-Forest contain many trees, these trees undergo photosynthesis.
-During this process they released oxygen and water resulting in increase in humidity of atmosphere.
+Forest contains many trees, these trees undergo photosynthesis.
+During this process, they released oxygen and water resulting in increase in humidity of atmosphere.

 11. Which of the following type of forest important for watersheds?

 b) Tropical Deciduous forest